raspberrypilearning/Year8-RelevanceTraining-Part3-GBICi4/en/step_2.md

 Now practise modifying and developing your program in App Lab using [sessions 7 to 11](https://ncce.io/GLAm98) as a reference.
 Leave yourself plenty of exploration and development time to realise your app ideas into a working app.

+Continuing to program in App Lab will help you develop your subject-knowledge as well as your confidence in delivering live demonstrations in class.
+You will also have experienced the sessions from the pupils' perspective which will help when giving support in the sessions.

 --- /task ---

 --- task ---